-Before committing to her art practice full-time, Rachel spent her early career as a journalist and social media producer at CNN and BBC Global News.
+Before committing to her art practice full-time, Mishael spent her early career as a journalist and social media producer at CNN and The BBC.
 Her background in journalism greatly informs the ideas and messages behind her work.